-To use E-MapReduce (EMR), you must select appropriate Hadoop clusters.
+To use E-MapReduce (EMR), you must select appropriate clusters.
 When you select configurations for EMR, consider the use of big data in your enterprise and your financial budget, and estimate the volume of data and the reliability of services that you require.

 Big data scenarios

 - Batch operations

 This scenario requires both high disk throughput and high network throughput, supports processing of large volumes of data, but has low requirements on the timeliness of data processing.
 You can use MapReduce, Pig, or Spark for this scenario.
 This scenario does not require a large memory capacity.
 Therefore, you need to focus on the requirements of jobs on the vCPU and memory, and the network requirements when you perform data shuffling.